kubeshop/tracetest/docs/advanced-selectors.md

 In order to present each selector feature as easily as possible, we will use a theoretical scenario of an e-commerce application.

-The flow we will inspect has this flow:
+The system we will inspect has this flow:

 ```mermaid
 flowchart LR